pycurl/pycurl/src/docstrings/pycurl_module.rst

 Types:

 Curl() -> New object.
 Create a new curl object.
 CurlMulti() -> New object.
+Create a new curl multi object.
-Create a new curl multi-object.
+CurlShare() -> New object.
+Create a new curl share object.

 Functions: